ksandeep18/hackathon-app/README.md

    ```

 3. Set up your environment variables
-   - Create a `.env` file in the root directory with the following variables:
+   - Create a `.env` file in the server directory with the following variables:
    ```
    DATABASE_URL=postgresql://username:password@localhost:5432/ecofinds
    SESSION_SECRET=your-secret-key